telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 ## Using Alternative Capturing Modes

 Fiddler Everywhere provides multiple capturing modes, with the system capturing mode being the most "invasive" as it will capture all traffic that goes through the operating system.
 You can limit the amount of captured traffic by using options like the [independent browser capturing mode]({%slug capture-browser-traffic%}) or the [terminal capturing mode]({%slug capture-terminal-traffic%}).
 These options ensure only traffic from the sandboxed instances is output in the sessions grid.
-All additional columns and advanced filters are still applicable.
+All additional columns and advanced filters remain applicable.

 ## Bypassing the Proxy